 For a scope under 50 bucks, it's worth the investment to buy some Loctite to keep things in place.
 You'll see this recommendation a lot with budget AR-15 optics under $100 as build quality can be dicey, and the CVLIFE 2.5-10X40E scope is not immune to the rule.

 But, for the price, you get a heck of a lot more than what you bargained for.
 Dual illumination with 5 brightness levels allows you to see your reticle in green or red - whatever suits your fancy for the time of day and application, right?

 The reticle itself is a mil-dot reticle with BDC holdover points calibrated for .223 55 gr cartridges out to 500 yards.
 You can also use it to range a target of known size if you're that skilled.

 Tactical gearheads will love the built-in, side-mounted laser.
 Those wanting to get out to the range the instant they get the scope will love that it comes with lens caps, all the necessary batteries to power the illumination and laser, and 20 mm scope mounts.

 There's nothing to it, and there's nothing to hide.
 If you want a scope system that doesn't cost a lot, is fun to play with, and is accurate to boot, follow suit with the rest of the crowd and be one to say, "it’s a real bargain!"

-It’s a welcome sight to see a big-game competitor offering optics in this price range.
+It's a welcome sight to see a big-game competitor offering optics in this price range.
 Bushnell is an established optics company with a long history of expertise in the business.
-Seeing just one of their products, the TRS-25, being sold in the thousands is proof they know what they’re doing, and customers want what they have.
-Here’s why it’s one of our favorite red dots to date.
+Seeing just one of their products, the TRS-25, being sold in the thousands is proof they know what they're doing, and customers want what they have.
+Here's why it's one of our favorite red dots to mount to an AR-15.

 - Adjustable illumination